Skip to content

 def _validate_policy_config(self) -> None:

-# Raise an exception if required plugin-specific config is invalid.
+# Raise an exception if required provider-specific config is invalid.

 pass